SamPriyadarshi/docker-compose/README.md

-A Docker-Compose file for spinning up Wordpress.
+A Docker-Compose file for spinning up Wordpress
-Be sure to put wordpress.conf in the nginx/wordpress.conf